omarkapur-mids/Exploring-Data-Augmentation-for-QA-with-T5/README.md

-# Exploring Data Augmentation for QA with T5
+# Exploring Data Augmentation for Question and Answering (QA) with T5

 Contents:
 * **ExploringDataAugmentation.pdf** - Our paper describing the experiment process and results